VirtuaCreative/tutorials/_posts/2022-11-22-jekyll-on-docker-github-pages.md

 1. Copy the [`docker-compose.yml`](https://github.com/VirtuaCreative/jekyll-on-docker/blob/pages/docker-compose.yml) file from this repo and put it in your Jekyll's root directory.
 1. Open the terminal on your Jekyll's website directory.
 1. Run `docker-compose up`.
 1. Magic!
-It will take a couple minutes to build an image and run it in a container but, bam!
-It's up on `localhost:4000`.
+It takes a couple minutes to build the image and run it in a container and bam, up and running on `localhost:4000`.

+To stop the server:

 1. Type <kbd>Ctrl</kbd> + <kbd>C</kbd> to stop `jekyll serve`.
-1. Run `docker-compose down` to stop the Docker container when you're done.
+1. Run `docker-compose down` to stop the Docker container.

-I've got a little help from [this guy](https://www.youtube.com/watch?v=ZHQ3IwIL590) to get this right, by the way.
-But the GH part I figure out on my own.

-## Jekyll on GitHub Pages
+## How to publish your Jekyll website on GitHub Pages

-To get this site up and running on GitHub Pages, I tried the GitHub Actions thing.
-I think they could've given a better name for they CI tool, but that's me being nitty.

-It was easy too:

-1. I pushed the content to my repo.
+Now that your Jekyll website is up and running, it's time to release it.
+For this tutorial, let's use GitHub Pages with GitHub Actions (their CI tool) to publish it:

+1. Push your website's codebase to a repository on GitHub.
-1. Went to Settings > Pages > Source > GitHub Actions.
+1. Go to Settings > Pages > Source > GitHub Actions.
-1. Committed the prompted default template.
+1. Commit the prompted default template.

-1. Magic.
+Magic.
 Done!

-Pretty cool.
-Worth giving it a try.

-Happy Jekylling!
+Your website is up and running.